GeekAlexis/chess-robot/README.md

 # Chess-Robot
-## Peripheral Interfaces
+## Components
+- A grid of 64 reed swithes and diodes to localize chess pieces
+- 2 stepper motors and 1 servo motor for the XY plotter
-- Two Arduino boards are required for this project due to limited GPIO pins
+- Two Arduino boards are required due to limited GPIO pins
-  - Arduino Mega (sensor readings and main control)
+  - Arduino Mega (sensor reading processing and main control)
-  - Arduino Uno (manage motors)
+  - Arduino Uno (motor control)
-- Motors, seven segments displays and the LCD are interfaced using I2C
+- 2 seven-segment displays and 1 LCD for the chess clock
-- The Chess Helper app links the commandline Sjeng Chess Engine with Arduino Mega through serial UART
-- Sjeng outputs AI moves and reports invalid moves made by a human player
+- Sjeng chess engine on an external PC to output AI moves and report invalid moves
 ## Features
 - Chess clock can respond to sensors and automatically switch side
-- Moves, captures, castling, and pawn promotion are all smartly detected and shown on the LCD
+- Moves, captures, castling, and pawn promotions are smartly detected and displayed on the LCD
-- Invalid moves can be corrected without the need to start over
+- Invalid moves can be corrected by a human player
-- Mnimax search depth of Sjeng is constantly adjusted to react to the time limit
-- Difficulty level can also be adjusted by changing the search depth
+- Difficulty level and game mode can be adjusted in the Chess Helper APP
 ## Supported game modes
 - human vs human
 - human vs AI (human white)
 - AI vs human (AI white)
 - AI vs AI
-## Demo
+## Demo (AI vs AI)
-### AI vs AI
 [![thumbnail](https://img.youtube.com/vi/QaSgTOTe4k4/0.jpg)](https://www.youtube.com/watch?v=QaSgTOTe4k4 "Smart Chess Robot Demo")